eja/taz/README.md

 ```

 ### Using a Configuration File (`-config`)
 For complex setups, you can manage all command-line options using a JSON configuration file.
-This is useful for creating reusable and easily shareable configurations.

 To use a configuration file, pass its path to the `-config` flag:
 ```bash
 ./taz -config my_settings.json
 ```

-In the JSON file, the option names are the same as the command-line flags, but with hyphens (`-`) replaced by underscores (`_`).

 **Example `config.json`:**
 ```json